 - Cost: $10/month

 We’ve had a Netflix subscription since it was just a red envelope in the mail.
-The price has gone up since then, and the offerings aren’t always what they were in the company’s early days, but given the mix of movies, TV series, and kid’s content (all with no commercials, unlike Hulu Plus which charges roughly the same fee), I still consider it a great value.
+The price has gone up since then, and the offerings aren’t always what they were in the company’s early days, but given the mix of movies, TV series, and kid’s content, I still consider it a great value.

 - Cost: $99/year ($8/month)